9diov/slides/PITCHME.md

     select id from folder where id = X.parent_id
 +++
 ### Ancestors/Descendants
-Need to loop and send multiple queries, or...
+Need to loop and send multiple queries (N + 1 problem), or...
 +++
 ### Get descendants (PostgreSQL)
 Get all descendants of X: